wagtail/wagtail/docs/advanced_topics/api/v2/configuration.md

 ### Authentication

-To protect the access to your API, you can implement an [authentication](https://www.django-rest-framework.org/api-guide/authentication/) method provided by the Django Rest Framework, for example the [Token Authentication](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication):
+To protect the access to your API, you can implement an [authentication](https://www.django-rest-framework.org/api-guide/authentication/) method provided by the Django REST Framework, for example the [Token Authentication](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication):

 ```python
 # api.py